FLAS Academic Year Fellowship

 1. Be a citizen or eligible permanent resident of the United States, or be in the process of becoming a citizen or permanent resident of the United States (in the latter case, immigration documentation is required);

 2. Be enrolled in a graduate degree program in one of the Harvard graduate schools.
 All non-GSAS applicants must notify their school's Financial Aid Office that they intend to apply for a FLAS Fellowship to ensure the schools participation.
+Please note: Masters Programs at HSPH have a per-credit billing policy and tuition coverage is only applicable to remaining credits required to complete the program.

 3. Be enrolled in one graded FLAS approved language and one graded area studies course per term; or be engaged in overseas dissertation research in the international aspects of professional (or other) fields of study.